hkbu-kennycheng/comp7065/lab4.md

 ![](https://scikit-learn.org/stable/_images/grid_search_cross_validation.png)

-By default, the `Test & Score` widget uses 5-fold cross validation to evaluate the performance of a model.
+By default, the `Test & Score` widget uses 5-fold cross-validation to evaluate the performance of a model.
 The `Test & Score` widget outputs the performance of the model.

 ### Evaluation Metrics